 According to statistics from the National Highway Traffic Safety Administration, there are five types of injuries that commonly occur from auto accidents.
-In Illinois accidents, an auto accident lawyer Chicago often represents clients who sustain one or all of these common injuries in a single accident.
+In Chicago, an auto accident lawyer often represents clients who sustain one or all of these common injuries in a single accident.

 Five Common Auto Accident Injuries